Voice and Video

 For more information about IVR and to check which IVR elements you can use in your communication, refer to the IVR in Flow documentation in Moments.

-To purchase Moments, please contact your dedicated Account Manager or contact our Sales team (opens in a new tab).
+To purchase Moments, please contact your dedicated account manager or contact our Support (opens in a new tab).

 Dial to Conversations